Fanshawe-MAP/WanderList/README.md

 ## Group B

 - Pritesh Tupe
+- Muhammad Mohsin Khan

 ## App Concept

 <u>What is WanderList though?</u>

-Wander List is an app to manage the bucket list of places that one wishes to visit or has already visited.
+WanderList is an app to manage the bucket list of places that one wishes to visit or has already visited.

 <u>I see, and why does something like this exist?</u>